Fender Prodigy: Design

 The Prodigy series featured two single coil pickups and one humbucker at the bridge position (sometimes referred to as a Fat Strat configuration).
 The body shape was similar to that of the Stratocaster; however, it featured an offset body with sharper body edges.
 The Prodigy was relatively different from the Fender HM Strat since it used Leo Fender's classic Synchronized tremolo system.
 The Prodigy II was introduced in 1992 which reprised the Kahler locking tremolo and nut system from the HM Strat; this model also featured Fender/Schaller tuners and black hardware.

-The prodigy neck featured 22 frets and a 12" radius maple or rosewood fretboard.
+The Prodigy neck featured 22 frets and a 12" radius maple or rosewood fretboard.
 Its headstock was strongly reminiscent of the Stratocaster headstock, but slightly taller and narrower.

 Prodigy electronics also differed from the Stratocaster in that the Prodigy featured a single volume and only a single tone control.
-Traditional Stratocasters have a single volume, but have one tone control for the neck and middle pickup and one tone control for the bridge pickup.
+Traditional Stratocasters have a single volume, but have one tone control for the neck pickup, another for the middle pickup, while the bridge pickup has no tone control.
 Stratocasters also have a rout on the face of the guitar for a somewhat large, angled output jack; this is missing from the Prodigy.
 Instead, it uses a third hole in the pickguard (which would be used for the second tone knob on a Stratocaster) as the mounting position for the output jack.